cmu-psych-fms/wildfire/README.md

 In addition, a grass, tree or house cell might be on fire, in which case it is augmented with flames
 ![flames](/images/flame.png).

-A game typically designates one or more cells that are ignited at specific times after the game begins.
+A game designates one or more cells that are ignited at specific times after the game begins.
 These fires then slowly spread stochasticly to neighboring flammable cells.
 Fires also stochasticly burn themselves out, the burned out cells changing to ash.
 Fires cannot propagate across roads, water, rocks or ash.

 The goal of the game is for the player(s) to find and extinguish these fires.
-Currently the mechanism for extinguishing a fire is simply to click on or near it: when the plane reaches a location clicked on it extinguishes any burning cells within a small radius of the location clicked on.
+The mechanism for extinguishing a fire is clicking on an inflamed cell to tell the plane to fly there and extinguish all inflamed cells within a certain radius of that clicked on.
 In the future this mechanism will become more complex, with the player(s) needing to explicitly drop an extinguishing agent on a fire.
 A plane will only carry a limited quantity of such an agent, and will need to refill it periodically.
 Planning and coördinating such use of an extinguishing agent and the required travel will be an important part of the players efforts.